 Being a part of the Oxford Program was an incredibly unforgettable experience.
 Without a doubt, studying abroad at one of the most prestigious universities in the world felt intimidating from the start.
 The professors at Oxford really challenged our way of thinking.
-I explored countless possibilities and expanded my horizons in ways that I wouldn't have if I hadn't been a part of Oxford.
-Marymount is already thousands of miles away from my home (CA), but at Oxford, I came, I saw, I conquered -- from the deeply-rooted history in England, the gorgeous architecture and the Renaissance-centric arts, and the Oxford experience overall.
+I explored countless possibilities and expanded my horizons in ways that I would not have if I hadn’t been a part of the Oxford Honors program.
+Marymount is already thousands of miles away from my home (CA), but at Oxford, I came, I saw, I conquered — from the deeply-rooted history in England, to the gorgeous architecture and Renaissance-centric arts, and the Oxford experience overall.
 I learned to take things into my own hands, and drag others along for the trip.
-I'm still deathly afraid of getting lost in a city, especially on a bus, but fear and a little straying away from the map shouldn't keep someone from traveling and wandering.
+I’m still afraid of getting lost in a city, especially on a bus, but fear shouldn’t keep someone from traveling.
 The Oxford Program taught me that and I won’t forget it on my next trip.

 The International Experience